szunami/blog-1/2016-11-18-processors-part-two.html.md

 sequence.

-CPUs also define a special “status register” which contains, instead of a single n-bit value, n 1-bit “flag” values indicating the state of the CPU.
+CPUs also define a special “status register” which contains, instead of a single `n`bit value, `n` 1-bit “flag” values indicating the state of the CPU.
 This status register holds flags for things like arithmetic overflow, arithmetic carry output, *interrupt* state, CPU mode, and comparison results.

 <aside markdown="block">
 The ALU I showed last post actually ties its `Cin` and `Cout` lines to this